craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 10 - "In Vallaki"

 Our investigation into the Missing Bones continues.
 The Altar-boy, *Yeska*, told someone and will not reveal to whom.
-The Father of the Church believes the grave-keeper might have something to do with this.
+The Father of the Church believes The Gravekeeper might have something to do with this.
 He did, and points us towards the Coffin-maker under oath.
+I drop my wallet for him.
+`The Gravekeeper reminds me of my Brother, Martin, but I don't conciously realize this.`

 Brilynn & Klarl meet Szoldar & Yevgeni.
 It seems like they're animal hunters.
+No-one likes it here in town.
+The Baron is forcing everyone to fake being happy - under threat of corporal punishment, if not worse.

-We're going to meet the Wachter family to try to get Ireena a job.

-We meet the Butler, the Maid, and the Lady Wachter - of whom none of which are fiendish, but I sniff out a presence that begins to escape me.
-I attempt to intimidate the butler into opening the door, but he refuses, and I fucking kill him for it, making good on my threats.
+We're going to meet the Wachter family to try to get Ireena a job - they might be a better fit for a family to rule the town.
+There, we meet the Butler, the Maid, and the Lady Wachter.
+They all smell like they should, but I sniff out a fiendish presence that begins to escape me.
+I attempt to intimidate the butler into opening the door - on his honor, on the life of his Lady - but he refuses, and `I fucking kill him for it, making good on my threats, the scum, the waste of space; no-one in this town is worth keeping.
+It would be better to start new. `Why do they have children here?`, we saw them in the stocks and no-one did anything, `not even you.
+You selfish, fucking self-serving whore!
+If you can't save a child - a girl ~like you~ - what fucking worth are you.
+I'm better than you.
+You're the fucking ~monster~.`

+Who am `I?`

+`You are a murderer.
+How could you love anyone when you killed the people who gave you everything?`

+I can be better.
+I don't have to do this.

+`But I can't let it get away, so make a fucking choice.
+Kill youself now, or be worth anything at all, and die trying.`

+I am.
+I will.
+But we can't do this, we can't be this again.
+Please don't.

+`I'm not doing anything.
+You drew your sword.
+Finish this, one way or another.
+Or will I have to save your ass again?, just like I do every time you `

+### Session 11 - "My sword on their Throats"